 Mr. Silver was previously a portfolio manager of Orion Resource Partners, one of the world's largest mining private equity firms (managing approximately US\$6B in assets) and directly managed the \$1.1B sale of Orion's royalty streaming portfolio to Osisko Gold Royalties.
 Mr. Silver retired from Orion in December 2020.
-In 2018, Mr. Silver was inducted into the U.S. National Mining Hall of Fame.
+In 2018, Mr. Silver was inducted into the U.S. National Mining Hall of Fame, and in 2023 he was inducted into the Canadian Mining Hall of Fame.
 He holds an M.Sc. in Economic Geology from the University of Arizona and a B.A. in Geology and Zoology from the University of Vermont.
 He is also known for his philanthropic work with educators, women's issues and industry non-profits.
 Mr. Silver is the founder of the Denver Gold Group, today the world's most prestigious gold investment conference.